-This is a windtrainer session that is great for a developing hill climbing strength.
-It is perfect for triathletes, road cyclists and mountain bikers alike.
+This is a windtrainer session that is great for developing hill climbing strength.
+It is perfect for triathletes, road cyclists, and mountain bikers alike.

 Gale Bernhardt’s Hill Workout No. 2